Genymobile/genymotion-saas-github-action/README.md

 ## Requirements
-This action requires dependancies be installed  as part of your workflow:
+This action requires the following dependencies to be installed as part of your workflow:
 - `actions/setup-python`
 - `actions/setup-java`
 - `android-actions/setup-android`

-## Simple example workflow:
+## Simple workflow example:

 ```
 on: [push]